Prime Minister Liz Truss resigns after six weeks in the role

 She continued: “I was elected by the Conservative Party with a mandate to change this.
 We delivered on energy bills, and on cutting National Insurance.
 And we set out a vision for a low-tax, high-growth economy that would take advantage of the freedoms of Brexit.

-“I recognise though, given the situation, I cannot deliver the mandate of which I was elected by the Conservative Party.
+“I recognise, though, given the situation, I cannot deliver the mandate on which I was elected by the Conservative Party.
 I have therefore spoken to His Majesty the King to notify him that I am resigning as leader of the Conservative Party.”

 Truss went on to confirm that a leadership election will be completed within the next week.
 She will remain as PM until a successor has been chosen.